RaulSTeixeira/Azure-ETL-pipeline/README.md

 ```

 ### Dedicated SQL Pool
-As previously mentioned Synapse Analytics will host the SQL database where data will be loaded, this type of dedicated SQL pool requires a running server that implies extra costs (usually charged by hour, instead of charged by query).
-Nevertheless it acts more like a "regular" database, storing data, metadata and allowing for more advanced operations and table relations.
-As a note, Synapse Analytics Dedicated SQL Pool is optimized for data warehousing workloads, having some limitations, such as defining foreight keys.
+As previously mentioned, Synapse Analytics will host the SQL database where data will be loaded, this type of dedicated SQL pool requires a running server that implies extra costs (usually charged by hour, instead of charged by query).
+Nevertheless, it acts more like a "regular" database, storing data, metadata and allowing for more advanced operations and table relations.
+As a note, Synapse Analytics Dedicated SQL Pool is optimized for data warehousing workloads, having some limitations, such as defining foreign keys.

 The first step of creating the database is to start a SQL pool (server), for this project the chosen performance was DW100c.
 More info on DWU's (Data Warehouse Units) [HERE](https://learn.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/what-is-a-data-warehouse-unit-dwu-cdwu)

-After the database was created, tables definitions was added.
+After the database was created, tables definitions were added.
 Notice that an extra column was added, with a unique ID, using the IDENTITY [(seed , increment)] function.
 This will automatically add an increasing and unique number per row, once the data is loaded.
 In synapse analytics, values for identity aren't incremental due to the distributed architecture of the data warehouse, so there might be some gaps on ID generation.

 The different tables were created using a replicated distribution (equal across processing nodes) and CLUSTERED COLUMNSTORE INDEX as the storage type.